nkarvounakis/max_external_hot_code_reloading/README.md

 If everything worked correctly, there will be a `build` folder in the root level of the codebase, and will contain the output files `simplereload.mxe64` `simplereload.dll` `simplereload_temp.dll` (unless you have specified another output path).

 These three files have to be visible by max and in the same path at all times for the external to work.
-Any changes to simplenoise.cpp should be instantly reflected in the running external (upon re-compiling).
+Any changes to simplereload.cpp should be instantly reflected in the running external (upon re-compiling).